 The Rural Physician Leadership Program (RPLP) is a program developed jointly with the University of Kentucky (UK) College of Medicine, St. Claire HealthCare and Morehead State University.
-The first two years of basic science education are taken at UK's main campus in Lexington.
-These are taken with the remainder of the medical school class.
-Clinical experiences in years three and four will occur mainly at St. Claire Regional Medical Center and other sites in rural northeastern Kentucky.
-Clinical rotations will be similar to UK—block rotations with four months internal medicine, two months surgery, psychiatry, neurology, two months pediatrics, and obstetrics/gynecology.
-The family medicine rotation involves attending one family medicine clinic once weekly for the entire year.
-Students will thus gain a greater familiarity with the workings of the clinic and with the patients seen there.
-Students will have opportunities to do electives in Lexington and at other sites in the fourth year, should they wish to gain specialty experience not available in a rural setting.
+The first two years of basic science education are completed at UK's main campus in Lexington.
+Clinical experiences in years three and four will occur mainly at St. Claire Regional Medical Center and other sites in rural, northeastern Kentucky.
+Clinical rotations will be similar to UK—block rotations with internal medicine, surgery, psychiatry, emergency medicine, neurology, pediatrics, and obstetrics/gynecology.
+The family medicine rotation involves attending a family medicine clinic one half-day a week for the entire year.
+Students will have opportunities to do electives in Lexington and at other sites in the fourth year should they wish to gain experiences not available in a rural setting.
 Graduates will possess an MD degree with no restrictions on residency/fellowship opportunities.
-In addition, through Morehead State University, the program offers training in community health, epidemiology, debt management and business skills not offered in the Lexington program.
+RPLP offers training in community health, epidemiology, debt management, and business skills through Morehead State University which is not offered in the Lexington program.

 Applicants to the University of Kentucky College of Medicine who are interested in practicing in a rural area upon completion of their training.
-Preference is given to in-state rural applicants, but anyone with an interest in rural medicine can apply.
-Up to 10 students will be taken each year.
-The rural areas of the state need all specialties, not just family medicine.
-The program will provide an excellent preparation for surgery, medical specialties, psychiatry or any other area of medicine practiced in a rural area.
+Preference is given to in-state rural applicants but anyone with an interest in rural medicine can apply.
+Up to 12 students will be taken each year.
+The rural areas of the state need all specialties and graduates of the program are practicing in a number of fields including general surgery, internal medicine, family medicine, obstetrics/gynecology, and emergency medicine.

-St. Claire Regional Medical Center is a 159-bed, rural referral hospital located in Morehead, one hour from Lexington, in northeast Kentucky.
-The hospital has an ICU and critical care capability, with nephrology, hematology/oncology, cardiology, psychiatry, and surgical subspecialists on staff.
-In addition to outpatient clinics and surrounding counties, the hospital maintains home health services, home hospice and palliative medicine.
-Other teaching sites include busy pediatrics practices in Mount Sterling, South Shore, and Maysville; family medicine sites in the region; and obstetrics sites in Morehead and Maysville.
+St. Claire Regional Medical Center is a 159-bed, community hospital located in Morehead, one hour from Lexington, Kentucky.
+The hospital has an ICU and critical care capability.
+Specialty care includes cardiology, nephrology, gastroenterology, hematology/oncology, palliative/hospice, pulmonary/critical care, psychiatry, podiatry, general surgery, orthopedics, and urology.
+Students will interact with internal medicine, family medicine, and general surgery residents.
+In addition to outpatient clinics in Rowan and surrounding counties, the hospital maintains home health services.
+Other teaching sites include Mt.
+Sterling and Maysville.

-While there are scholarships and loan repayments available for students who practice in medically underserved areas, there are no specific scholarship funds available for the RPLP.
-The student services coordinators in Lexington and Morehead will assist students with their financial options.
+While there are scholarships and loan repayments available for students who practice in medically underserved areas, there are no scholarship funds available specifically for RPLP.